Front

 • Inhibition: Active muscle contraction; Flaccid muscle

-• Typical tendon reflexes tested & major afferent root level
+• Typical tendon reflexes tested & major Afferent root level

 • Jaw: Trigeminal